Convergent and Efficient Deep Q Network Algorithm: Experiments

 \subsection{Difficult games in Atari 2600}

-In this section we consider tackling difficult games in \textit{Atari 2600}.
-While DQN often becomes unstable when the discount factor $\gamma$ gets increasingly close to $1$, in principle, C-DQN works well with any $\gamma$.
-However, we find that in practice, a large $\gamma$ does not always result in superior performance, because a large $\gamma$ requires the agent to predict rewards that are in the distant future and are often irrelevant for deriving the optimal policy, and therefore it can reduce learning efficiency and increase noise.
-We also notice that when $\gamma$ goes beyond $0.9999$, the order of magnitude of $(1-\gamma)Q_\theta$ gets close to the intrinsic noise caused by the finite learning rate, and the learning sometimes stagnates.
-Therefore, we require $\gamma$ to stay between $0.99$ and $0.9998$, and we use a simple heuristic algorithm to evaluate how frequent reward signals appear in a system so as to decide $\gamma$ for each task.
-The algorithm is given in the supplemental material and our evaluated $\gamma$ mostly lies between $0.996$ and $0.9998$.
-As we collect sample trajectories to evaluate $\gamma$, we also take this opportunity to evaluate the mean $\mu$ of $Q$ and the scale $\sigma$ of the reward signal, and make our agent learn a normalized value $\frac{Q-\mu}{\sigma}$ instead of the original $Q$.
-We do not clip the reward and we follow \citet{TemporalConsistencyLoss} to make the neural network learn a transformed Q function, which squashes the original Q function roughly by the square root.
+In this section we consider difficult games in \textit{Atari 2600}.
+While DQN often becomes unstable when the discount factor $\gamma$ gets increasingly close to $1$, in principle, C-DQN can work with any $\gamma$.
+However, we find that a large $\gamma$ does not always result in better performance in practice, because a large $\gamma$ requires the agent to learn to predict rewards that are far in the future, which are often irrelevant for learning the task.
+We also notice that when $\gamma$ is larger than $0.9999$, the order of magnitude of $(1-\gamma)Q_\theta$ gets close to the intrinsic noise caused by the finite learning rate and learning can stagnate.
+Therefore, we require $\gamma$ to satisfy $0.99\le\gamma\le0.9998$, and use a simple heuristic algorithm to evaluate how frequent reward signals appear so as to determine $\gamma$ for each task, which is discussed in detail in the appendix.
+We also take this opportunity to evaluate the mean $\mu$ of $Q$ and the scale $\sigma$ of the reward signal using sampled trajectories, and make our agent learn the normalized value $\frac{Q-\mu}{\sigma}$ instead of the original $Q$.
+We do not clip the reward and follow \citet{TemporalConsistencyLoss} to make the neural network learn a transformed function which squashes the Q function approximately by the square root.

-We find that with C-DQN and large $\gamma$, several difficult tasks which previously could not be solved by DQN within moderate computational budgets can now be solved, as shown in Fig.~\ref{difficult atari games}.
-Each curve was obtained by running for 2 days on a single machine using a single process and an Nvidia Titan RTX GPU.
-We find that especially for \textit{Skiing}, \textit{Private Eye} and \textit{Venture}, the agent significantly benefits from the large $\gamma$ and achieves a higher best performance during training, even though \textit{Private Eye} and \textit{Venture} are only partially observable tasks and are not fully learnable by the agent.
-The learning rate is set to be $4\times10^{-5}$.
-Detailed comparison with existing works, further experiments and details of the experimental settings are given in the appendix.
+With C-DQN and large $\gamma$ values, several difficult tasks which previously could not be solved by simple DQN variants can now be solved, as shown in Fig.~\ref{difficult atari games}.
+We find that especially for \textit{Skiing}, \textit{Private Eye} and \textit{Venture}, the agent significantly benefits from large $\gamma$ and achieves a higher best performance in training, even though \textit{Private Eye} and \textit{Venture} are partially observable tasks and not fully learnable, which leads to unstable training performance.
+Evaluation of the test performance and details of the settings are given in the appendix.
 Notably, we find that C-DQN achieves the state-of-the-art test performance on \textit{Skiing} despite the simplicity of the algorithm.